 Modoc County Public Health Nurses (PHNs) investigate individual reports of highly contagious, or communicable, diseases, and take whatever steps are necessary to control outbreaks in the community.
-PHNs develop programs to prevent future disease outbreaks, provide public and professional education, and collaborate with other organizations at the State and Local level to control the spread of disease.
+PHNs develop programs to prevent future disease outbreaks, provide public and professional education, and collaborate with other organizations at the State and Local levels to control the spread of disease.

 Communicable Disease Investigation: